kamu-data/kamu-docs/cli/ingest/index.md

 [Open Data Fabric](/spec) was created to **avoid excessive copying and harmful versioning** of data, and instead embed these guarantees into the data format itself, making them **impossible to violate**.

-Ingestion step is about getting the external data from this *"churning world"* into strict ledgers of {{<term "root datasets" "root-dataset">}}, where properties like clear ownership, reproducibility, accountability, and complete historical account can be guaranteed and made explicit.
+Ingestion step is about getting the external data from this *"churning world"* into strict ledgers of <Term t="root datasets" id="root-dataset"/>, where properties like clear ownership, reproducibility, accountability, and complete historical account can be guaranteed and made explicit.

 ## Sources
 There are two types of ingestion sources: